kristinabp/web-course-project/README.md

 It has the following functionallities:

 ✔ login
-✔ registration as student or teacher
+✔ registration as a student or a teacher
 ✔ filters for students - by key word in the title of the presentation, by subject ✔ filters for teacher - by key word in the title of the presentation, by subject, by date ✔ teacher can see a report in which is shown which students have uploaded their invitations and which haven't